techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 <!---[Parte 1]({{< ref "/posts/horizon-ubuntu-vdi-parte1.es.md" >}} "Cómo utilizar Ubuntu Linux 22.04 como VDI en Horizon 8 2303")-->

 This time I am going to talk about how to use `HashiCorp` `packer` to create a VM master image that can be used as a template to publish a Pool in VMware Horizon.
-Although there are many HowTo's on how to automatically create a template with `packer`, all the ones I have seen are oriented to Windows 10/11 and not for Linux.
+Although there are many How-to's on how to automatically create a template with `packer`, all the ones I have seen are oriented to Windows 10/11 and not for Linux.
 It is for this reason, that I gave myself the task of creating this post.

 It is important to mention that VMware offers several examples of how to create a template for the different operating systems that can be automated with `packer`.
 Here is the link:

 <https://github.com/hashicorp/packer-plugin-vsphere>

-This article uses Ubuntu Linux 22.04 as an example but it is also possible to automate any Linux version supported by VMware Horizon for Linux desktops.
+This article uses Ubuntu Linux 22.04 as an example, but it is also possible to automate any Linux version supported by VMware Horizon for Linux desktops.

 | Linux Distribution    |      Architecture      |
 |----------|:-------------:|